 As the new Dwell curriculum coordinator for the Christian Reformed Church in North America, Jill Benson will play a key role in helping the CRCNA continue to provide wide-ranging and scripturally solid Reformed children’s ministry curricula to churches and families.

 Especially important is that she comes on board as Dwell Digital, a subscription-based program designed to give churches enhanced digital access to Dwell and fresh Dwell content, will become available through Faith Alive Christian Resources.

-Dwell is a curriculum for preschool through eighth-grade students that helps kids better understand and live more deeply into God’s story of salvation.
+The Dwell curriculum helps preschool through eighth-grade students better understand and live more deeply into God’s story of salvation.

 Benson was first introduced to the Dwell curriculum as a Sunday school teacher and then later chose to use Dwell when she became the director of children’s ministries at a church in the Pittsburgh, Pa., area.

 “I greatly appreciate the ways this curriculum so successfully accomplishes that vision I had hoped for after seminary — teaching the big story of the Bible through each lesson,” she said.